5-inch/38-caliber gun: Mount crew

 Controls the mount's train angle (bearing).
-He sits in the right front corner of the mount (see the far right man in the Mk21 open mount picture).
+He sits in the right front corner of the mount (see the far right man in the Mk 21 open mount picture).
 In front of him, are his optical sight, hand wheels, and train drive controls.
 Between his knees is a large box called the Train Indicator Regulator. (pictured) This box controls the train power drive.
 On top of the box, is a window with a set of dials that indicate the train angle of the gun, and the automatic train orders electrically coming from the Fire Control System by synchro.
 When the Mount Captain commands, "Match pointers.
 Switch to Automatic.", he looks down at the dials on his Indicator-Regulator.
 The dials also tell him the difference between the gun's present train angle and the ordered train angle.
 He changes the bearing of the gun, by moving his hand wheels, until the dial difference is zero.
 His dials are now "matched", and he switches the train drive into Auto.
 This disengages his hand wheels, and gives train angle control to the Fire Control System.
 Then, he reports back to the Mount Captain, "Train in auto."
 He may now look through his sight, and if the Sight Setter has matched the sight-setter dial pointers, he will see the target in the cross-hairs.
 When the Mount Captain commands, "Switch to Local", he switches the train drive to local.
 In local control, he controls the gun's train angle with his hand wheels to keep his sight's vertical cross hair on the target.